Gift Ideas for People Who Have Everything

 A couple years ago, my dad had to go into the hospital for a week.
 On my way to visit him, I picked up some magazines for him to read.
-For the rest of the week, I noticed that two of them, Readers Digest and Prevention, were always sitting on his bed table, while the others lay forgotten on the nightstand.
+For the rest of the week, I noticed that two of them, Reader's Digest and Prevention Magazine, were always sitting on his bed table, while the others lay forgotten on the coffee table.
 Of course, a light bulb went off over my head at seeing this, so I was good for that Christmas, I got him subscriptions to both.
 I went to the newsstand and bought a copy of each and I wrapped them with a note of the subscription.
 My father received the gift stoically, but I have noticed ever since that both magazine are always on the table next to his favorite recliner.
 Cha-Ching !
 A built in Christmas present for him every year, subscription renewals !

 The Purpose of Gift Giving